NASA-AMMOS/slim/docs/guides/software-lifecycle/metrics/README.md

 ## Step-by-Step Configuration Guide

 1. Run the **[Quick Start](#quick-start)** steps above.
 2. Once you have a working DevLake instance, we recommend going through DevLake's [official start guide](https://devlake.apache.org/docs/Overview/Introduction/#2-configuring-data-source) step-by-step, beginning with the data sources section.

 There are two additional topics we'd like to emphasize.
 Our recommendations for data sources and metrics to collect.

 ### Recommended Data Sources

 We recommend, at a minimum, connecting the following data sources (see the DevLake docs on [configuring data sources](https://devlake.apache.org/docs/Overview/Introduction#2-configuring-data-source) for further assistance):

 - Source code repository, i.e. GitHub, GitLab
   - Example: see guide for [GitHub configuration](https://devlake.apache.org/docs/v0.20/Configuration/GitHub)
-   - Issue ticket tracker, i.e. JIRA or GitHub
-   - Build tool, i.e. Jenkins or GitHub Actions
-   - TBD

 ### Recommended Metrics to Collect

 See [this list](https://devlake.apache.org/docs/Metrics) of metrics on the DevLake documentation guide for why certain metrics are important and how to collect them.
 As a minium, we recommend the following metrics should be collected for your projects:

-   - TBD
-   - TBD
-   - TBD
+- Change failure Rate: What % of changes to production result in failures or anomalies
+- Lead time for changes: How long does it take for code to go from a commit to production

 ---